Vengeance Is Mine, All Others Pay Cash (film)

-Vengeance Is Mine, All Others Pay Cash (Seperti Dendam, Rindu Harus Dibayar Tuntas) is a 2021 Indonesian action black comedy-drama film directed by Edwin who also co-wrote the screenplay with Eka Kurniawan based on Kurniawan's best-selling book of the same name.
-The film had its world premiere in August 2021 at the 74th Locarno Film Festival, where it won the top prize of Golden Leopard for Best Film.
+Vengeance Is Mine, All Others Pay Cash (Seperti Dendam, Rindu Harus Dibayar Tuntas) is a 2021 Indonesian action black comedy-drama film directed by Edwin, who also co-wrote the screenplay with Eka Kurniawan based on Kurniawan's best-selling book of the same name.
+It stars Marthino Lio, Ladya Cheryl, Sal Priadi, Reza Rahadian and Ratu Felisha.

-Edwin won his second Best Director nod at the 42nd Citra Awards, where the film won a total of 5 awards out of 12 nominations.
+The film had its world premiere at the main competition of the 74th Locarno Film Festival on 8 August 2021, where it won the Golden Leopard (the festival's top prize).
+It was theatrically released in Indonesia on 2 December 2021.
+At the 42nd Citra Awards, Edwin won his second Best Director award, while the film won a total of 5 awards out of 12 nominations.

 Plot

-Set in the 1980s in a society ruled by machismo, a hibernating "bird" becomes a serious matter.
+Set in the 1980s in an Indonesian society ruled by machismo, a hibernating "bird" becomes a serious matter.
 In a life of brutality, the sleeping bird is an allegory for a peaceful and serene life, even when the whole world tries desperately to rouse it.

-Cast

-These are the cast members of the film as announced by Palari Films in July 2021: